MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

   1. Download the Microsoft R Server distribution appropriate for your Linux distribution.
 Microsoft R Server consists of two separate downloads, as follows:

-		Microsoft R Open for Microsoft R Server
+		Microsoft R Open 3.3.2 for Microsoft R Server (can be found at [the mro repository](https://mran.microsoft.com/install/mro/3.3.2/microsoft-r-open-3.3.2.tar.gz).)

-		Microsoft R Server 8.0.5 for Teradata
+		Microsoft R Server 9.0.1 for Teradata

-  2. Download the Microsoft R Open for Microsoft R Server rpm file for your Teradata appliance’s operating system, either SLES 10 or SLES 11.
+  2. Download the Microsoft R Open for Microsoft R Server rpm file for your Teradata appliance’s operating system (SLES 11).

-  3. Download and unpack the Microsoft R Server 8.0.5 distribution, which will either be a DVD img file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN).
+  3. Download and unpack the Microsoft R Server 8.0.5 distribution, which will either be a DVD img file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN). (can be found on [MSDN](https://msdn.microsoft.com/en-us/subscriptions/downloads/?fileid=70865#searchTerm=&Languages=en&PageSize=10&PageIndex=0&FileId=70865))

   4. If you have an img file, you must first mount the file.
 The following commands create a mount point and mount the file to that mount point: